karolkalinski/karolkalinski.github.io/_posts/2015-08-05-gradle-task-that-runs-spring-boot-aplication-with-profile-activated.md

 }
 {% endhighlight %}
 The project property `mainClassName` was set up by one of the `bootRun` dependency the task `findMainClass`, that is a part of the `spring-boot-gradle-plugin` as well.
 If you take a look at lists of tasks executed before `bootRun`, this one will be there.
-In order to make this task easy findable, you can assign it to the same predfined group as `bootRun`.
+In order to make the new task easy findable, you can assign it to the same predfined group as `bootRun`.
 To do his just add following line to the task configuration:
 `group = 'Application'`

 ## Configuring a task to set up system properties before execution
 The last thing, that is missing is seting up the active spring profiles.
 We achive it by adding `systemProperty "spring.profiles.active", "dev"` to closure passed to doFirst method.
 The final code generting new task should be like this:
 {% highlight groovy %}

-task bootRunDev(type: org.springframework.boot.gradle.run.BootRunTask) {
+task bootRunDev(type: org.springframework.boot.gradle.run.BootRunTask, dependsOn: 'build') {
 	group = 'Application'
 	doFirst() {
 		main = project.mainClassName